Board of Directors

 Chief Executive Officer

-Benjamin Gilmore is an established innovator, education executive and learning technologist working across a wide range of industries in Australia and overseas over the last 15 years, with a passion for great student experience through effective strategy and design.
+Benjamin Gilmore is an established innovator, education strategist and learning technologist with experience across a range of industries in Australia and overseas spanning some 20 years.

 Director of Education